-The trouble, it seems, were in Miss Harmon’s personal life.
+The trouble, it seems, was in Miss Harmon’s personal life.

 On September 20, 1904 it was reported that Miss Harmon had taken her own life by jumping off the Interprovincial (Alexandra) Bridge.
 The Journal reported that there were witnesses to the jump, which took place at 11:40PM.
 When her body was recovered in the morning by an E.B.
 Eddy employee, a note was recovered from the pocket of her skirt:

 “Dr. MacCarthy killed me with his theory of keeping boarders.
 Send my body to Rogers’ morgue, Rideau street, and from there to Montreal, to Kate.”

 For his own part, Dr. MacCarthy was reported in the Journal article as having recommended to Miss Harmon that she stop taking on boarders as she was getting older and was quite tired.
 Although she was convinced to stop teaching a few years earlier on that basis, she missed it and returned to the classroom.
 While her financial position was generally stable, she did not see it that way and apparently felt that not accepting boarders would lead to her financial ruin.

 “Dr. MacCarthy attributes her rash act to nervous prostration and mental depression which produced insanity.”

 The Journal established a narrative whereby nobody noticed anything different about her behaviour with the exception that she had dressed herself alone that day.
 Something that she had apparently been unable to do in three years.
 Outside of that abnormality, she seemed exactly as she always was.